mohitpai/journey-optimizer.en/help/using/landing-pages/lp-use-cases.md

     ![](../assets/lp_opt-out-submit-form.png)

-1. On the landing page, if the recipient checks the box and submits the form:
+    If the recipient checks the box and submits the form:

     * The opted-out recipient is redirected to the confirmation message screen.